 Xbox One S Bundles: Madden 17 Bundle – $349

 Announced recently, the Xbox One S Madden NFL 16 bundle includes an Xbox One S with 1TB of storage and Madden NFL 17, this year’s entry in the long-running football game franchise.
-It’s $349.99, and Microsoft plans to launch it on August 23rd.
-This model doesn’t come with a stand to sit the Xbox One upright.
+It’s $349.99, and doesn’t come with a stand to sit the Xbox One upright.

 Why Buy: As it also comes with seven Ultimate Team Pro Packs and a month of EA Access, this bundle is for the Madden and EA Sports fan out there.